Pauan/nulan/notes/Hygienic macros.rst

 The Scheme macro system uses syntax objects and all kinds of buffoonery to fix these hygiene problems, but the end result is a system that is **very** complicated.

 This problem of correctness vs simplicity is at the core of the Scheme vs Common Lisp debate.
-However, after understanding the problem better, it is possible to design a system that is even simpler than Common Lisp macros, yet has the same correctness as Scheme macros.
+However, after understanding the problem better, it is possible to design a system that is arguably simpler than Common Lisp macros, yet has the same correctness as Scheme macros.

 But first, I would like to point out that this problem of "hygiene" is not specific to Lisp macros.
 In particular, the same exact thing happens with functions in languages that use dynamic scope.
 As explained in `hyper-static scope <Hyper-static%20scope.rst>`_, the definition of dynamic vs lexical can be summed up like this: